state of florida power of attorney state of florida power of attorney

 Managing Finances

-Agents managing finances are empowered to handle banking transactions, pay bills, and manage investments.
+Finance agents are empowered to handle banking transactions, pay bills, and manage investments.
 They may make decisions about real estate dealings, such as buying or selling property.
-It’s vital that agents keep thorough records of all financial transactions to ensure transparency and accountability.
+Agents must keep thorough records of all financial transactions to ensure transparency and accountability.
 Deviating from these responsibilities could result in legal consequences as agents are expected to prioritize the principal’s financial well-being.

 Making Medical Decisions

-When granted a Medical Power of Attorney, agents have the authority to make healthcare-related decisions for the principal.
+Agents can make healthcare decisions for the principal when granted a Medical Power of Attorney.
 This might include consenting to or refusing specific medical treatments or selecting healthcare providers.
 Agents must follow the principal’s documented wishes and known preferences, ensuring that medical care aligns with individual values and desires.
 These responsibilities are essential in respecting the principal’s healthcare autonomy and ensuring they receive care consistent with their beliefs and instructions.

 Revoking a Power of Attorney